 Looking deeply at nothing

-The galaxies in the Deep Field images have a wide range of ages, up to 12 billion of light years away.
-Perhaps more fundamentally, this image revealed just how incomprehensibly vast the Universe actually is; 3000 galaxies visible in a region of sky only 1/10 the width of the moon.
+The galaxies in the Deep Field images have a wide range of ages, up to 12 billion light years away.
+Not only was this image the farthest back in time we have looked (in 1995), but more fundamentally, it revealed just how incomprehensibly vast the Universe actually is; 3000 galaxies visible in a region of sky only 1/10 the width of the moon.

 Side note: I was able to identify the location of the deep field image in the Bugaboos Moonrise image with the help of this 12-hour exposure image, taken with a amateur telescope, showing the deep field location and the sea of stars around it, in this “empty” part of the sky.